Marlborough Pub and Theatre: John Roman Baker and Aids Positive Underground

-Another company linked with the Marlborough was Aids Positive Underground Theatre (now Aputheatre) which performed the In-yer-face theatre plays of John Roman Baker.
+Another company linked with the Marlborough was Aids Positive Underground Theatre (later known as Aputheatre) which performed the In-yer-face theatre plays of John Roman Baker.
 The subject of these works was the impact of HIV and AIDS on gay men at the height of the crisis.
 The company's first play, Crying Celibate Tears, was such a success with critics and public in the 1989 Brighton Fringe Festival that they were selected to be part of the main Brighton Festival in 1990 with two shows, The Ice Pick and Stretching Frontiers.
 The first, which premiered at the Marlborough in May 1990, was described in the festival brochure as 'the second of a trilogy in which the profoundest commitment of men to each other is essential to their survival.
 Michael is HIV positive.
 Peter chooses not to know.
 Note: This production contains scenes which may offend..
 Despite causing controversy, the play still won the festival's 'Best Theatre' award.
 Stretching Frontiers was an 'entertainment devised around travel and risk by John Roman Baker, with music by Michael Finnissy', also staged at the Marlborough.

 The Crying Celibate Tears trilogy was completed in 1991 with Freedom to Party, staged yet again at the Marlborough as part of the main Brighton Festival.
-This final play is set in an imagined future, years after a cure has wiped HIV from gay collective memory.
+This final play is set in an imagined future after a cure has wiped HIV from gay collective memory.
 'The freedom to party, and to forget, has returned.
 But what of the survivors and the rejected?'

 Best LGBT Bar None Award

 From 1997, the Marlborough, now a lesbian pub, was run by Sue Kerslake and Bernadette Moss.
 Kath Lawson was manager in October 2006, when the Marlborough won the 'Best Bar None' award for best LGBT Venue, sponsored by Pink News and 3Sixty magazine.
 Lesbian and gay venues that entered were assessed on a variety of aspects of the business, including public safety, the prevention of crime and disorder and protecting children from harm.
-'We're absolutely delighted with the award,' said Kath Lawson,'I've always tried to run the pub so it's a safe and welcoming place for people to drink.'

 From 2003-5, the theatre was run separately from the pub, by Ros Barber and Paul Stones, who programmed a wide variety of theatre and comedy.
 It was then managed by Nicola Haydn and Eden Rivers (Otherplace Productions), who moved on, in 2009, to programme theatre in other Brighton venues.